 Bordered by the Latta Nature Preserve, Mountain Island Lake’s quieter, less-trafficked waters make it ideal for standup paddleboarding.
 Photography courtesy of Visit Lake Norman

-If paddling in a smaller setting is more appealing than hitting high speeds on open water, then you can rent kayaks and paddleboards from Mountain Island Lake Paddle Company.
+Those interested in being active on the water can rent a paddleboard or kayak from Mountain Island Lake Paddle Company.
 Head to the kayak launches at Latta Nature Preserve in Huntersville with all the equipment dropped right off for you and embark on your adventure.
 The preserve borders Mountain Island Lake, a smaller, less-trafficked body of water.
 Wildlife abounds in this less-developed, forest-covered area, and you and your family members have plenty of space to paddle — and splash around — without having to share the area with as many motorized vessels.

 Another serene spot to paddle is Lake Davidson.
 This 340-acre secluded section of Lake Norman imposes restrictions against power boats, making it another family-friendly destination for lakeside play.
 On Saturdays from April to October, you can rent kayaks, canoes, and paddleboards there for easy and immediate access to the water.